-- b.
-A slow delivery, which passes or would have passed on the full above shoulder height of the striker standing upright at the crease, is to be deemed dangerous and unfair, whether or not it is likely to inflict physical injury on the striker. - c.
-In the event of a bowler bowling a high full pitched ball as defined in Clauses 42.4.2 (a) and 42.4.2 (b) above (i.e. a beamer), the umpire at the bowler's end shall, in the first instance, call and signal no ball and when the ball is dead, caution the bowler and issue a first and final warning.
-The umpire shall inform the other umpire, the captain of the fielding side and the batter at the wicket of what has occurred. - d.
-Should there be any further instance by the same bowler in that innings, the umpire shall call and signal no ball and when the ball is dead direct the captain to take the bowler off forthwith.
-If necessary, the over shall be completed by another bowler, who shall neither have bowled the previous over, or part thereof, nor be allowed to bowl the next over, or part thereof. - e.
-The bowler thus taken off shall not be allowed to bowl again in that innings. - f.
-The umpire will report the occurrence to the other umpire, the batter at the wicket and as soon as possible to the captain of the batting side. - g.
-The umpires will then report the matter to the ICC Tournament Referee who shall take such action as is considered appropriate against the captain and the bowler concerned.
-(Refer also to Law 42.1 Fair and Unfair Play Responsibility of the Captains).
+- a Any delivery, which passes or would have passed on the full above waist height of the striker standing upright at the crease is deemed unfair, whether or not it is likely to inflict physical injury on the striker. - b In the event of a bowler bowling a high full pitched ball as defined in Clause 42.4.2 (a) above, the umpire at the bowler's end shall call and signal no ball. - If, in the opinion of the umpire, such a delivery is considered likely to inflict physical injury on the batsman, the umpire at the bowler's end shall, in addition to calling and signalling no ball, when the ball is dead, caution the bowler and issue a first and final warning.
+The umpire shall inform the other umpire, the captain of the fielding side and the batter at the wicket of what has occurred. - c Should there be any further instance (where a high full pitched ball is bowled and is considered likely to inflict physical injury on the batsman) by the same bowler in that innings, the umpire shall, in addition to calling and signalling no ball, when the ball is dead, direct the captain to take the bowler off forthwith.
+If necessary, the over shall be completed by another bowler, who shall neither have bowled the previous over, or part thereof, nor be allowed to bowl the next over, or part thereof.

+- d The bowler thus taken off shall not be allowed to bowl again in that innings. - e The umpire will report the occurrence to the other umpire, the batter at the wicket and as soon as possible to the captain of the batting side. - f The umpires will then report the matter to the ICC Match Referee who shall take such action as is considered appropriate against the captain and the bowler concerned.
+(Refer also to Law 42.1 Fair and Unfair Play Responsibility of the Captains.)